-- In the breeding tank, there should be 3-4 females per 1 male, all the same species to avoid hybridization.
+- In the breeding tank, there should be 3-4 females per one male fish, all the same species to avoid hybridization.
 Don’t get two males.
 Otherwise, both will try to kill the other.

-When the female lays her eggs (usually on a flat surface), the male fertilizes them.
-If the male becomes hostile, you can separate him from the fry using a divider.
+If the male fish becomes hostile, you can separate him from the fry using a tank setup with a divider.

-Two days later the eggs hatch and the youngsters will begin swimming about after two days more.
+Two days later the eggs of the flowerhorns hatch and the youngster freshwater fish will begin swimming about after two days more.

 Flowerhorn Cichlid Care

-Make sure to monitor your fish, as, unfortunately, it’s common for them to suffer from diseases such as a hole in the head and digestive blockages.
+Make sure to monitor your fish, as, unfortunately, it’s common for flowerhorns to suffer from diseases such as a hole in the head and digestive blockages.

 These fish like digging into the gravel substrate, so having plants isn’t the best idea, rocks are a better choice to have on the bottom.

 Seventy-five gallons is the minimum tank size for an individual.
-For a breeding pair, they require 150 gallons or more.
+For a breeding pair, flowerhorns require 150 gallons or more.
 But it depends on the size of the fish.

 Water Parameters – PH And Hardness

-Keeping the hardness and pH in good order is very important to the health of the flowerhorn cichlid.
+Keeping the hardness and pH in good order with frequent water changes is very important to the health of the flowerhorn cichlid.
 If the parameters aren’t right, the fish will get sick.

 pH: 7.4 – 8.0.